Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Development

 \subsection{Definition of domain and scope}

-The scope includes what is needed to assess whether anonymizing a given hospital dataset (an instance of this ontology) is being represented semantically appropriately.

-We define anonymization as preparing a data set to make it impossible to re-identify the data subject, considering the use of reasonable technical means available during processing (BRAZIL, 2018).
-However, other methods to protect privacy are not considered anonymization methods.
-They, therefore, are outside the scope of this work, including de-identification through the removal of predefined items (SULLIVAN, 2004), pseudonymization by replacing the holder's identifiers with an alternative key (OLIVEIRA, 2020) and the use of cryptography (including hash function, blockchain, and others) to make the set of data secret, but which can be decrypted and identified (KRAWIEC, 2016).

-This ontology intends to support researchers in answering qualitative questions to characterize different clinical and epidemiological observational studies that use anonymized hospital records.
+The scope includes assessing whether anonymizing a hospital dataset is represented semantically appropriately.
+Anonymization is defined as preparing a dataset to prevent re-identification of the data subject using reasonable technical means available during processing (BRAZIL, 2018).
+Other privacy methods, such as de-identification by removing predefined items (SULLIVAN, 2004), pseudonymization by replacing identifiers with an alternative key (OLIVEIRA, 2020), and cryptography (including hash functions and blockchain) that can be decrypted and identified (KRAWIEC, 2016), are outside the scope of this work.
+It intends to support researchers in answering qualitative questions to characterize different clinical and epidemiological observational studies that use anonymized hospital records.
 The scope of patients' health is separate from the scope of this ontology, as it is not a new vocabulary of medical terms.
-ORHBR is also not an ontology for organizing information from computerized electronic medical record systems.
-It is a domain-specific ontology of anonymization methods for research that uses AI in hospitals.
-ORHBR was built agnostic to be used independently of other standards and conventions researchers may use.
+ORHBR is also not an ontology for organizing information from EHR, it's a domain-specific ontology of anonymization methods for AI research, built as an agnostic to be used independently of other standards and conventions researchers may use.